Art in Nazi Germany: Theatre and cinema

 The filmmaker, Fritz Hippler, used numerous visual techniques to portray Jews as a filthy, degenerate, and disease-infested population.
-Purporting to provide the viewer with an in-depth look at the Jewish lifestyle, the film showed staged scenes of Łódź (soon to be ghetto) with the presence of flies and rats, to suggest a dangerous-to-life area of Europe, which, in turn, only perpetuated underlying superstition and fear to the viewer.
+Purporting to provide the viewer with an in-depth look at the Jewish lifestyle, the film showed staged scenes of Łódź (soon to be ghetto) with the presence of flies and rats, to suggest a dangerous-to-life area of Europe, which, in turn, only perpetuated underlying superstition and fear in the viewer.
 To add to this staged and exaggerated scene of filth was a warning released by officials of The Reich: an advisory that Łódź is an area of widespread infectious disease.
 The film director utilized racist cinema to bolster the illusion that Jews were parasites and corruptors of German culture.

 Hippler made use of voice-overs to cite hate speeches or fictitious statistics of the Jewish population.
-He also borrowed numerous scenes from other films, and presented them out of context from the original: for example, a scene of a Jewish businessman in the United States hiding money was accompanied with a bogus claim that Jewish men get taxed more than non-Jews in the United States, which was used to insinuate that Jews withhold money from the government.
+He also borrowed numerous scenes from other films and presented them out of context.
+For example, a scene of a Jewish businessman in the United States hiding money was accompanied by a bogus claim that Jewish men get taxed more than non-Jews in the United States, which was used to insinuate that Jews withhold money from the government.
 Through the repetitive use of side angles of Jewish people, who were filmed (without knowledge) while looking over their shoulder at the camera, Der ewige Jude created a visual suggesting a shifty and conspiring nature of Jews.
 Yet another propaganda technique was superposition.
 Hippler superimposed the Star of David onto the tops of world capitals, insinuating an illusion of Jewish world domination.

-Der ewige Jude is notorious for its anti-Semitism and its use of cinema in the fabrication of propaganda, to satisfy Hitler and to embrace the Germanic ideology that would fuel a nation in support of an obsessive leader.
+Der ewige Jude is notorious for its anti-Semitism and use of cinema in the fabrication of propaganda, to satisfy Hitler and embrace the Germanic ideology that would fuel a nation in support of an obsessive leader.

-"On the lighter side, a Jewish actor named Leo Reuss fled Germany to Vienna, where he dyed his hair and beard and became a specialist in 'Aryan' roles, which were greatly praised by the Nazis.
+"On the lighter side, a Jewish actor named Leo Reuss fled Germany to Vienna, where he dyed his hair and beard and became a specialist in 'Aryan' roles, which the Nazis greatly praised.
 Having had his fun, Reuss revealed he was a Jew, signed a contract with MGM, and departed for the United States".